Norse Mythology (book): Comic book

-Dark Horse Comics are currently adapting the book as an eighteen-issue series.
-P. Craig Russell provides the scripts, layouts, and covers for each issue.
-Art and colors are from a variety of artists, including Mike Mignola, Jerry Ordway, and Dave Stewart.
+Dark Horse Comics released an adaptation of the book as an eighteen-issue series.
+P. Craig Russell provided the scripts, layouts and covers for each issue.
+Art and colors were from a variety of artists, including Mike Mignola, Jerry Ordway, and Dave Stewart.
 To mark the release of the first issue, a special edition cover by Bill Sienkiewicz was released along with a signed variant.
 Variant covers are by David Mack.